 One of the best things about wine cooler buckets is their portability – you can take them anywhere with no need to plug them in!
 And they can look pretty cool (pun intended) too!

-Wine cooler buckets come in varying capacities from single bottle holders – perhaps for a romantic dinner for two, to much larger buckets which can hold up to a dozen bottles for parties and events.
+Wine cooler buckets come in varying capacities from single bottle holders – perhaps for a romantic dinner for two, to much larger buckets that can hold up to a dozen bottles for parties and events.

 If you’re planning a big party or event and would like to serve your wine and champagne in a classy, sophisticated looking wine cooler bucket, we highly recommend the BirdRock Home beverage tub.